lorinzzz/instagram-unfollowers-scraper/README.md

 # instagram-unfollowers-scraper
-This python script can automatically scrape an Instagram users' followers and followings and save them to a text file.
+This python script automatically scrapes an Instagram users' followers and followings and save them to a text file.
 It will also generate a list users that do not follow back as well as users the specific account does not follow back.

+The script uses Selenium with the driver as Chrome, and utilizes multiprocessing to scrape in parallel.

 # How to use:
 1. Install requirements using terminal or command line.
 You should run this command ```pip install -r requirements.txt```.